BernhardHumm/AAI/manuscript/04_AI Application_Architecture.md

 - Are there enough developers familiar with the technology?
 - Where is the best support (User groups etc.)

-To conclude: for architecting AI
+To conclude: for developing AI applications, all software engineering principles for the development of large-scale, complex IT systems apply.